 Ramus invented his own system for organizing the field of logic, which began with a brand new approach to categorization; Ramus' method, of dividing logic into two classes or branches (which he called judgment and invention), each of which was halved into two smaller branches, and the sub-branches thus halved again, and then again, was known as dichotomy; and he who engages or practices this process, Guise calls a dichotomist.
+13 epitomes = according to Miller, 13 the epitome was the name given to the standard tree-diagram of the topic of logic broken down via dichotomy into its smallest "branches"; Ribner assigns epitomes its more typical meaning of "abstracts or condensed versions".

-56: "and who is skilled (seen) $^3$ in epitomes only".
+56: "and who is skilled (seen) 3 in epitomes only".